 ● Tapping mode: In tapping mode, the tip vibrates at a certain frequency and amplitude above the sample surface, never coming into contact with it.
 The detector senses changes in the resonance frequency and amplitude of the tip’s forced vibration, thereby obtaining information about the sample’s surface topography.

-The instrumental features of AFM
+The instrumental features of Atomic Force Microscope

 - High Spatial Resolution: AFM is capable of achieving atomic-level spatial resolution.
 Under optimal conditions, it can even reveal the arrangement and structure of individual atoms.